priyankahsirvi/Sirvi_Priyanka_MuleSoft/README.md

-Simple python program to create database and insert and retrieve data from the tables using sqlite
+Simple python program to create database and insert and retrieve data from the tables using sqlite.
+To run this file, download the file and run execute the python file moviedb.py in the terminal.